ryanf10-org/automated-release-notes/README.md

-This is an example app to demonstrate automated release notes.
+This is an example app to demonstrate automated release notes..

 ## Getting Started